cse-labs/res-edge-labs/labs/beta-labs/deploy-res-edge/README.md

 # verify sql started
 kic pods

-# wait 30 seconds for the data load
+# wait 30 seconds after the container is running for the data to load
-k exec -it -n api mssql<tab> -- sql
+sql

 # run a test query
 select id,name from groups